portfolio

 Audiovisual Projection (Excerpt)

-Olive wood, Plastic tarp, Pomegranate juice-dyed pine, Recycled tin & aluminium
+Iron hand-wheel, olive wood, plastic tarp, pomegranate juice-dyed pine, recycled tin & aluminium cans

 Sculpture and sound by Adam Ben David